slackapi/python-slack-sdk/docs-src/basic_usage.rst

 ==============================================
 Basic Usage
 ==============================================
-Slack's APIs allow anyone to build full featured integrations that extend and expand the capabilites of your Slack workspace.

-The Slack Web API allows you to build applications that interact with Slack in more complex ways than the integrations we provide out of the box.

-This package is a modular wrapper designed to make Slack `Web API`_ calls simpler and easier for your app.
-Provided below are examples of how to interact with commonly used API endpoints, but this is by no means a complete list.
-Review the full list of available methods `here <https://api.slack.com/methods>`_.
+This package is a modular wrapper designed to make calls to Slack's APIs simpler and easier for your app. `Each of these API methods <https://api.slack.com/methods>`_ is fully documented on our developer site at api.slack.com

 See :ref:`Tokens & Authentication <handling-tokens>` for API token handling best practices.